Caty McNally: 2021: Major doubles final, doubles top 20

 McNally reached her second consecutive doubles quarterfinal at the Australian Open, again playing with Gauff.
 They beat sixth seeds Gabriela Dabrowski and Bethanie Mattek-Sands, and ninth seeds Alexa Guarachi and Desirae Krawczyk, before falling to fourth seeds Nicole Melichar and Demi Schuurs.
 The pair then reached the quarterfinal of the Miami Open, beating second seeds Barbora Krejčíková and Kateřina Siniaková in the round of 16.

 In April, McNally reached the third round of the Charleston Open, beating Elena Rybakina and Anastasija Sevastova in the first two rounds.
 In the one-off MUSC Health Open later that month, also in Charleston, she was beaten in the first round of the singles by Shelby Rogers, but partnered with Hailey Baptiste to win the doubles tournament, beating Australian duo Ellen Perez and Storm Sanders in the final.
 She won her second doubles title of the season the following month at the Emilia-Romagna Open, partnering Gauff, who also won the singles.
 In August, she lost to Sloane Stephens in the first round of the Silicon Valley Classic, but reached the semifinal of the doubles with CoCo Vandeweghe.

 McNally received a wildcard entry to the US Open, but was beaten in the first round by fourth seed Karolína Plíšková.
-In the women's doubles, McNally and Gauff, who were seeded 11th, made their deepest run yet in a Grand Slam when they reached the semifinals without dropping a set, beating top seeds and current Wimbledon champions Hsieh Su-wei and Elise Mertens, in straight sets in the quarterfinals.
+In the women's doubles, McNally and Gauff, who were seeded 11th, made their deepest run yet in a Grand Slam tournament when they reached the semifinals without dropping a set, beating top seeds and current Wimbledon champions Hsieh Su-wei and Elise Mertens, in straight sets in the quarterfinals.
 They progressed to the final when their semifinal opponents, Luisa Stefani and Gabriela Dabrowski, retired after Stefani sustained an injury during the first set tiebreak.
 In the final, they lost to Sam Stosur and Zhang Shuai.
 The run to the final lifted McNally to No. 22 in the WTA doubles rankings.